bahmutov/simple-bin-help/README.md

   noExit: true | false, // simple-bin-help by default calls process.exit
   help: 'help string',  // to display if invalid arguments
   minArguments: n,      // min number of arguments to check
-  pkg: packageObject,   // package object or path for better message
+  pkg: packageObject,   // package (or pkg) object or path for better message
   packagePath: 'path/to/package.json',
   onFail: fn            // user-supplied function to be called after help has been shown };